Everyone knows that there is a legal right to defend yourself if you are attacked – but, what are the rules for self defense in SC?

 In most SC self defense cases today, the fourth requirement – called the “duty to retreat” – no longer applies under SC’s “stand your ground” law, or the SC Protection of Persons and Property Act.

-How Does SC’s Stand Your Ground Law Work?
+The Rules of Self-Defense and SC’s Stand Your Ground Law

 SC’s stand your ground law changed the rules for self defense in SC in a few very important ways – it “codified” the Castle Doctrine and extended the common-sense rules of the Castle Doctrine to situations where a person is not in their home.